im-kulikov/helium/README.md

 - `logger.no_disclaimer` - with this option, you can disable `app_name` and `app_version` for any reason (not recommended in production)
 - `logger.trace_level` - configures the Logger to record a stack trace for all messages at or above a given level
 - `logger.color` - serializes a Level to an all-caps string and adds color
+- `logger.no_caller` - disable serialization of a caller
 - `logger.full_caller` - serializes a caller in /full/path/to/package/file:line format
 - `logger.sampling.initial` and `logger.sampling.thereafter` to setup [logger sampling](https://godoc.org/go.uber.org/zap#SamplingConfig).
 SamplingConfig sets a sampling strategy for the logger.
 Sampling caps the global CPU and I/O load that logging puts on your process while attempting to preserve a representative subset of your logs.
 Values configured here are per-second.
 See [zapcore.NewSampler](https://godoc.org/go.uber.org/zap/zapcore#NewSampler) for details.